aptech/docs/docs/dtdayofyear.rst

     :param X: Data with metadata.
     :type X: TxK dataframe

     :param column: Optional, name or index of the date variable in *X* to get days of the year from.
+Default = first column.
     :type column: Scalar or string

-    :return doy: The day of the year components of the dates contained in the column specified by *column*.
+    :return doy: The day of the year of the dates in the column specified by *column*.
     :rtype doy: Tx1 vector